What you need to know about the Great American Eclipse of 2017

 The path of totality is just 70 miles wide

-A map showing how the Great American Eclipse will appear from different points in the United States.
-(Photo: NASA)

 While the eclipse will be visible across all of North and Central America and the northern half of South America, only those within a narrow, 70-mile-wide band stretching from Oregon to South Carolina will witness totality.
+(Check out NASA's interactive eclipse map for a closer look at where and when the band will be.)
 This is due to the moon's umbra narrowing significantly as it falls upon the Earth.

+A screen shot of NASA's interactive map for the Great American Eclipse.
+(Image: NASA)

 For those within this band, some pretty magical things will take place should the weather cooperate.
 During totality, planets and stars will suddenly appear in the sky, crickets may start chirping, and birds will fall silent.
 The sun's corona (which features average temps of 1.8 million degrees Fahrenheit) will become visible, with tongues of fire potentially glimpsed at the edges.

-Note: Editor's note: This story has been updated since it was originally published in April 2017.